tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Michael Bassett, Anjan Das, Jim Hautala Database & Business Intelligence 300 &#8211; Advanced DBI308 Day 3 May 18, 2011 from 1:30PM to 2:45PM

 This session depicts some of the new features and architecture changes present in version 3.0 of SQL Server Fast Track Data Warehousing.
-Best practices derived from HP&#8217;s extensive joint testing with Microsoft during the development of its current Fast Track reference architectures are also detailed.
+Best practices derived from HP's extensive joint testing with Microsoft during the development of its current Fast Track reference architectures are also detailed.

 **[Microsoft SQL Azure Performance Considerations and Troubleshooting][31]**